ruyd/fullstack-monorepo/README.md

 - `git clone https://github.com/ruyd/fullstack-monorepo desiredName`
 - `yarn dev` or open in vscode and run debug
-- For Auth0 Auto Setup, copy sample.env to workspaces/server/.env and populate with:
-  Dashboard > Applications > API Explorer Application > Settings
-  - AUTH_TENANT=`tenant` (ie: domain without .auth0.com)
-  - AUTH_EXPLORER_ID=`Client ID`
-  - AUTH_EXPLORER_SECRET=`Client Secret`

 ### Requirements
 - [Docker](https://www.docker.com/)

 ### About Drawspace App

-A drawing web and mobile application that allows users to sketch on an empty piece of “paper” and upload it to a public list of drawings
+A drawing web and mobile application that allows users to sketch on an empty piece of “paper” and upload it to a public drawings market

 ### [Frontend Demo](https://ruyd.github.io/fullstack-monorepo)